 The Contact Centre Payment Problem

-Contact centres handle millions of payment transactions daily.
+Contact centres (call centers) handle millions of payment transactions daily.
 Insurance premiums.
 Utility bills.
 Debt collections.
 Subscription renewals.
 Travel bookings.
 Order payments.

 Every one of these transactions creates a PCI compliance problem.